56 Pages Posted: 2 Oct 2015 Last revised: 22 Sep 2017

 Date Written: September 19, 2017

-I examine whether auditor regulatory oversight reduces external financing frictions and leads to changes in companies’ financing and investing policies.
-I use the Public Company Accounting Oversight Board’s (PCAOBs) international inspection program as a setting to generate within-country variation in auditor oversight.
-Using a difference-in-differences design that exploits the staggered nature of PCAOB international inspections, I find that companies respond to the increase in auditor oversight by issuing additional external capital amounting to 0.5% of their assets and increasing capital expenditures by 0.3% of their assets.
-Further, these effects are significantly larger for financially constrained companies.
-Finally, the effect of auditor oversight on companies’ financing and investing policies depends on the content of its auditor’s PCAOB inspection report; companies whose auditors’ are criticized for having deficient engagement practices respond to PCAOB oversight with significantly smaller changes in financing and investment.
-This paper shows that auditor regulatory oversight increases companies’ external financing capacity, which in turn facilitates corporate investment.
+This paper examines the real effects of auditor regulatory oversight on companies’ financing and investing policies.
+Using the Public Company Accounting Oversight Board’s (PCAOBs) international inspection program as a setting to generate within-country variation in auditor oversight, I find that companies respond to the increase in auditor oversight by issuing additional external capital amounting to 0.5% of assets and increasing capital expenditures by 0.3% of assets.
+These effects are larger for financially constrained companies and weaker for companies whose auditors’ are criticized by the PCAOB for having deficient engagement practices.
+This paper documents the importance of auditor oversight in mitigating external financing frictions.

 Keywords: investment, debt capacity, financial accounting, reliability, real effects, PCAOB, audit, certification

 Suggested Citation: Suggested Citation